Doctor insights on:

 The medical term is cephalalgia.
 It is a feeling of pain that can occur on either both sides or just one side of the head or neck.
 Headaches can be sharp, dull, or throbbing, and can radiate to different areas of the head.
 They typically last less than an hour but can ...Read more

 - Talk to a doctor online

-- How long does lethargy associated with viral uri last?
+- How long does wheezing associated with viral uri last?

 - How long does nausea associated with viral uri last?

 - How long does fever associated with viral uri last?

 - How long does increased insomnia associated with viral uri last?